geofmureithi-zz/broker/README.md

     broker().await
 }
 ```
+- the origin needs to be passed in as a flag - wildcard is not supported
 - the port needs to be passed in as a flag
 - the expiry (for jwts) needs to be passed in as a flag
 - the secret (for jwts) needs to be passed in as a flag